jumydroid/.github/profile/README.md

 JuMyDroid is a custom Android ROM based on LineageOS with sensible defaults.
 The focus is on a vanilla LineageOS experience with enhanced privacy without loss of convenience.

-## Warning: this is a work a progress in a very early stage
+## WARNING: I have to put this project on hold as Android is a huge project and I don't have (and can't buy in the near future) hardware that I can build it on

-## Note: currently on vacation, expect the work to continue around 20th Jan
+**Warning:** this is a work a progress in a very early stage

 ## Roadmap